Saurabhkr8038/AutoPlacement-System/README.md

 2.  **Compile and Run:**
     *   Open the project in VS Code or Eclipse.
-    *   Ensure the MySQL JDBC driver is added to the classpath.
+    *   Ensure the MySQL JDBC driver and JavaFX SDK are added to the classpath/module-path.
+    *   To launch the modern UI, run `src/com/placement/ui/MainApp.java`.
-    *   Run `src/com/placement/main/Main.java`.
+    *   The legacy CLI is still available via `src/com/placement/main/Main.java`.

 ## Requirements Fulfilled
 *   **OOP Implementation:** Polymorphism, Inheritance, Encapsulation, Interfaces.
 *   **Collections & Generics:** Used `ArrayList` and `HashMap`.
 *   **Multithreading:** Implemented `LoaderThread`.
 *   **Database Connectivity:** JDBC with `PreparedStatement`.
+*   **Modern UI:** JavaFX-based, cross-platform, and visually appealing interface.
+*   **Advanced Shortlisting:** Weighted scoring algorithm for smart candidate filtering.